 Schools with "consistently underperforming" student groups are identified for targeted support.
-CDE defines "consistently underperforming" as student groups that meet performance criteria for the lowest performing Title I schools (comprehensive support) in three out of four consecutive years.
+CDE defines "consistently underperforming" as student groups that meet performance criteria for the lowest performing Title I schools (comprehensive support).
+The state ESSA plan recognizes that schools will be identified for additional targeted assistance beginning in the 2018-19 school year based upon two consecutive years, using the Fall 2017 Dashboard and the 2018 Dashboard (to be released in December 2018).
+The CDE recommends that, thereafter, schools will be identified every three years for additional targeted support.
 All schools that have one or more "consistently underperforming" student group will be eligible to receive additional targeted support.
-California will identify these schools annually.
+California will identify these schools annually beginning in 2018-19 based on data from the 2016-17 and 2017-18 school years.14